mwbowers/mwbowers.github.io/reference/datagate/datagate-client/export.md

 ### Task With([ExportOptions options](/reference/datagate/datagate-client/export-options.html))

-Starts an export operation with the specified options, cancellation token, and task creation options.
+Starts a new task to export data with the specified options, cancellation token, and task creation options.

 ```cs
 Task With(ExportOptions options)